amylmiller7/HTML_CSS/README_HTML_CSS.md

 4. Paste URL for FinalProject.html.

-5. Copy URL that RawGit generates under Use thi URL in production into your browser.
+5. Copy URL that RawGit generates under Use this URL in production into your browser.